Emilio Sanchez (artist): Career

 In 1956, Sanchez's solo watercolor exhibition at Peridot Gallery (New York NY) of figurative New York or Caribbean street scenes was reviewed favorably by Stuart Preston of The New York Times.
 His 1956 solo show at El Lyceum (Havana, Cuba) led to his association with Galeria Cubana de Pintura y Escultura and group exhibitions in Venezuela and Columbia.
 In 1958, his solo show at Galerie Sudamerica (New York NY) was noted by Cuban critics.
 In 1959, he exhibited lithographs at the Havana Salón anual: Pintura, Escultura y Grabado and his first print solo exhibition Obras Gráficas, held at El Lyceum, was well received by the public and press.
 Although Sanchez did not return to Cuba after 1960, he continued to exhibit in biennials throughout Central and South America.
 At this time solo exhibitions of his work were held in San Juan, Puerto Rico, and Madrid, Spain, as well as in Houston, New Orleans, and New York.
 In 1968, Sanchez became an American citizen.
 He also signed with the renown Associated American Artists (New York NY) which held solo exhibitions of his work in 1968, in 1971 and 1981.

 Although Sanchez continually explored a variety of subjects including fruit, flowers, clotheslines, sailboats, and sunsets, by 1971, architectural themes, such as the arched doorways of the Medio Punto oil paintings, emerged as his signature subject.
-At this time solo exhibitions of his work were held throughout Latin America at the Museo Bellas Artes (Caracas, Venezuela), La Tertulia Museum (Cali, Colombia), Museo Ponce (Ponce PR) as well as the Center for Inter-American Relations (New York NY).
+At this time solo exhibitions of his work were held throughout Latin America at the Museo Bellas Artes (Caracas, Venezuela), La Tertulia Museum (Cali, Colombia), Museo de Arte de Ponce (Ponce, Puerto Rico), as well as the Center for Inter-American Relations (New York NY).
 During the 1970s, frequent trips to the Mediterranean inspired Sanchez to adopt a more geometric and minimalist approach in his Moroccan paintings or Boston City Hall drawings.
+Sanchez also created drawings with themes of eroticism, gender, and LGBTQ+ themes.
+Sanchez was gay and closeted for the duration of his career.

-By the late 1980s, however, he turned his attention to New York scenes and depicted Bronx bodegas, storefronts, and garages as solid blocks of color.
+By the late 1980s, he turned his attention to New York scenes and depicted Bronx bodegas, storefronts, and garages as solid blocks of color.
 During this time he exhibited at the Museum of Art Fort Lauderdale and the Miami-Dade Public Library in Florida as well as at galleries in Fort Lauderdale, Boca Raton and Coral Gables, and in Miami, home to many exiled Cubans.
 Although Sanchez increasingly experienced vision problems, he continued to paint until his death in Warwick, New York, in 1999.